STAMP-project/dspot/dspot-maven/README.md

 The advantages of using the maven plugin is that maven will automatically the latest version deployed on maven central, even the SNAPSHOT built at each commits on the master!

-Second, is that the properties is optional and the maven-plugin to automatically infer from the pom.xml some required information such as the path of the project root directory.
+Second, is that the properties are optional and the maven-plugin automatically infers from the pom.xml some required information such as the path of the project root directory.

-**!!
-WARNING !!** Since DSpot can be executed on one module at the time, we advise you to the same with the maven plugin by using the dedicated command line option `-DtargetModule=<module>`.

-The best way is to execute dspot-maven on the parent project and specifying the targeted module using the options mentioned above.
-In this way, DSpot will be able to collect all the dependencies.